 - The brake pedal is pressed and remains pressed.

 - Seat belt buckled

 - Drive’s door is closed.

-If these conditions are not met, you will notice a cross on the Start/Stop symbol on your instrument cluster.
+If these conditions are not met, you will notice a cross on your instrument cluster’s Start/Stop symbol.

 Under certain conditions, BMW may not restart; for example, if the engine is turned off during auto shutoff, you open a door or remove a seat belt.
-If this happens to you, try restarting the car by pressing the Start/Stop button.
+If this happens, try restarting the car by pressing the Start/Stop button.